 Please don’t go yet…

 Do you believe that everything happens for a reason?
-But what if one day, you’ll see the woman you love the most lying in a hospital bed with many wires and tube attached and heavily breathing fighting for life.
+But what if one day, you’ll see the woman you love the most lying in a hospital bed with many wires and tubes attached and heavily breathing fighting for life.
 Would you still find a reason for this kind of situation?
+Here’s an article I made about the battles of my mom, “To the woman I love the most”.

 Finally, I’m going back home (Philippines) after 2 challenging years.
 As I tried to establish what I really want to do in life felt like I’m in a roller coaster ride filled with ups and downs.
 I’m physically tired, mentally exhausted, and emotionally drained.
 All I want is to rest for a few days and see my family.
 Fortunately, a 10-day vacation was given to me in which I’m very excited about.
 I haven’t seen them for over two years, 743 days to be exact.
 Imagine that, who wouldn’t? 🙂